-For there to be insufficient funds to pay ultimate principal and timely interest on the 2022 bonds, there would need to be unexpected, persistent and extensive drops in electricity consumption.
-Additionally, there may be insufficient funds if the servicer inaccurately forecasts electricity consumption or uses inaccurate customer delinquency or charge-off data when setting or adjusting the RCs.
-We view this risk as low, as LIPA's historical annual forecast variances since 2017 have been, except for 2017 and 2021, generally around 0.5% to 1.1%.
+For there to be insufficient funds to pay ultimate principal and timely interest on the 2023 bonds, there would need to be unexpected, persistent and extensive drops in electricity consumption.
+Additionally, there may be insufficient funds if the servicer inaccurately forecasts electricity consumption or uses inaccurate customer delinquency or charge-off data when setting or adjusting the restructuring charges.
+We view this risk as low, as LIPA's historical annual forecast variances since 2017 have been, except for 2021 and 2022, generally around 0.5% to 1.1%.